willprice/willprice.github.io/_posts/2014-03-17-eduroam-on-the-raspberry-pi.md

 # Disable network service
 Raspbian's network service needs to be stopped to connect using the method we're going to use.
-To do this run `service networking stop`.
+To do this run

+    sudo service networking stop

 # Connect using wpa_supplicant